tfulanchan/kau-docs/docs/486/ch6.md

 ### The Rise and Fall of IBM

-The success and failure of virtual organizations were clearly illustrated by the rise and fall of IBM since the 1980s.
-Under threat from aggressive advances by Apple, IBM launched its first PC in 1981.
+The success and failure of virtual organizations were clearly illustrated by the rise and fall of IBM since the s.
+Under threat from aggressive advances by Apple, IBM launched its first PC in .
 Rather than developing its own technologies, IBM chose to outsource all major components from the market: microprocessors were purchased from Intel, and the operating system was licensed from Microsoft.
 The PC was based on a standard and components that were widely available on the market.

 This enabled hundreds of third-party developers of software and hardware to join the fray.
 IBM also relied on third parties to distribute its products.
 This greatly reduced the time and investment required, and they were able to bring the product to market in months.

-This approach brought clear early success to IBM, and by 1983, IBM replaced Apple as the number one supplier of PCs with a market share of 26 percent, which further grew to 40 percent.
+This approach brought clear early success to IBM, and by , IBM replaced Apple as the number one supplier of PCs with a market share of  percent, which further grew to  percent.

 However, the early success soon collapsed because IBM lost control of the IT architecture it created.
 Competitors were able to buy the same components, license the same operating system and application software, and use the same distribution channels, leaving IBM with little to establish competitive advantages.

-When IBM tried to regain control of the architecture by launching its own OS/2 operating system, Microsoft introduced a competing system, Windows, which was backward compatible with the old operating system, DOS.
+When IBM tried to regain control of the architecture by launching its own OS/ operating system, Microsoft introduced a competing system, Windows, which was backward compatible with the old operating system, DOS.
 Compaq was also able to work with Intel to launch the first 'PC clone' before IBM.
-By 1998, IBM's PC market share had been reduced to a mere 8.6%, against Compaq's 12.8%.
+By , IBM's PC market share had been reduced to a mere .%, against Compaq's .%.

-In 2004, the IBM PC was sold to China's Lenovo.
+In , the IBM PC was sold to China's Lenovo.
 However, IBM did help create some super-rich companies in the industry such as Intel, Microsoft, Hewlett-Packard, and Dell.

 ### Main Lessons